spech66/openaiscripts/README.md

 # OpenAI Scripts

-Wrapper for OpenAI API.
+CLI for OpenAI API.
 Use ChatGPT, DALL-E, and other models (TTS, STT, ...).
 Allows conversion between text, image, audio, and video.

 ## Setup